 This is a smart move, methinks, as it accomplishes two things: it gets adverts in front of people, and the content can be easily and freely dispersed throughout the tubes of teh Internets.

 NBC could learn a lesson here.
 I tried to view a hysterical clip from last weekend’s Saturday Night Live.
-I turned to YouTube, found a link, and was greeted with this notification that NBC Universal had removed the clip:
+I turned to YouTube, found a link, and was greeted with a notification that NBC Universal had removed the clip.

 I surfed over the the NBC site to give the source a try.
 No such luck there.
 No indications of where I could get it, either.
 The only thing they provided was a linear rundown of the show.
 Useless.
 Perhaps they are hawking the clips on iTunes?